parvinderrakhra/Final_Project/BTS-Whitepaper.md

 ![title](https://user-images.githubusercontent.com/85688247/187209016-8972e3c6-7b92-47de-8952-e375ed319300.png)

+## Why Blockchain Game?
+Gaming Industry is one of the largest entertainment industries in the world, which generate more revenue than the global movie and North American sports industries combined.

+The gaming industry is always hungry, and with blockchain by its side, we can only see the disruption.
+From ownership to royalties, from finding rare items to acquiring trinkets, the 3 billion gamers worldwide are all set to get more from this technology that is capable of addressing many pain points.

+ Blockchain gaming uses the same technology as cryptocurrencies, including Bitcoin and Ethereum, to create true item ownership.
+It is seen as a boon by gamers who often get stuck with in-game entities.

+Blockchain gaming technology allows gamers to customize their gaming items, develop their characters, and make them unique.
+They can also transfer them to other users and trade them on the platform.
+As a result of this unique feature, users tend to gravitate towards blockchain gaming as they can own the game assets while playing independently.

+ Many rare and valuable NFTs are traded within gaming industries, exemplifying this trend.

 ## Game Set-up
 Earth is going through multiple challenges, scarcity of food, famine, and a pandemic which wiped out half the earth’s population and is being continuously raided by aliens and extra-terrestrial life.
 In order to survive they would have fight to survive and keep growing